Thursday, November 23, 2006

 Saturday, November 11, 2006

-Adam also had retirement plans of living on the farm near Tuckerman Lane.
-Unfortunately, his caretaker smoked in bed, and that was the end of that.
-Uncle Adam sold his candy store to the Vilanos family and by 1930 moved up to Philadelphia, where his wife Katie was from.
-He started the Guaranty Coffee Company on South Street and lived there for the rest of his life.
+Adam also had a retirement plan.
+He bought a farm near Tuckerman Lane in Bethesda, but before he had a chance to live there, it burned to the ground.
+(Unfortunately, his caretaker had a habit of smoking in bed.)
+Uncle Adam sold his candy store to the Vilanos family and sometime in the mid 1920s, moved up to Philadelphia so Katie could be near her family again.
+He started the Guaranty Coffee Company on South Street and lived there the rest of his life.

-Peter opened another candy shop on Macomb Street, but this time there were no customers.
-No people lived out there.
-The workmen building the cathedral would come by though, asking for lunch, so Panyiota ran upstairs and made them soup.
-Soon the Macomb Cafeteria was born, and they were in business again.
+Pete opened another candy shop up on Macomb Street, but business was slow in this less developed part of town.
+When the workmen building the National Cathedral started coming by looking for lunch, Pota would run upstairs to her apartment and get them soup.
+Soon the Macomb Cafeteria was born, and the family was in business again.

 Wednesday, November 01, 2006